This section outlines the dispute process which is one of the ways in which a claimant can challenge an overpayment.

 However, now the dispute time limit has been implemented, it is important to consider whether the statutory official error provisions apply because the time limit for official error is much longer (five years) than the three months allowed for disputes and the time limit allowed for appeals.
 The rules relating to official error are explained in a separate section.

 If HMRC refuse to admit a dispute because it is outside of the time limit and the appeal time limit has passed, but the case is one that fits the official error provisions, advisers should make a request under the Official Error Regulations and highlight the time limit.
-The complaints process can be used if HMRC continue to refuse to accept this or in serious cases Judicial Review might need to be considered.
+See our Official error section for more information.

 According to the guidance exceptional circumstances do not need to be rare, and the words can simply mean ‘strong reasons’.
 Examples given of exceptional circumstances are the death of a close relative, serious illness, and flooding of the claimant’s home.